-Figure 2 demonstrates the ability of the models to estimate the latent mean across time periods as the number of constant item difficulty parameters decreases to 0 (the all-varying model proposed by Cingranelli and Filippov (2018)).
-Like the other four models displayed in Figure 1, the latent variable model that incorporates the changing standard of accountability is specified by allowing some of the item difficulty parameters to change over time but not all of them.
-Unlike the all-varying difficulty parameter model that Cingranelli and Filippov (2018) propose however, such a model is identifiable with respect to time because it only allows some of the item difficulty parameters to vary over time while keeping approximately half of these parameters fixed or constant.
-In other words, the changing standard of accountability can only be accounted for when information that it influences is assessed in relation to information that is generated consistently over time.
-The model does this by assessing the yearly frequency of some of the standards-based variables to the overall frequency of the events-based variables and some of the other standards-based variables.
+Figure 2 demonstrates the ability of the models to estimate the latent mean across time periods as the number of constant item-difficulty parameters decreases to zero [the all-varying model proposed by Cingranelli and Filippov (2018)].
+Like the other four models in Figure 1, the latent variable model that incorporates the changing standard of accountability is specified by allowing some of the item-difficulty parameters to change over time but not all of them.
+Unlike the allvarying difficulty parameter model however, such a model is identifiable with respect to time because it allows only some of the difficulty parameters to vary over time while keeping half of these parameters fixed or constant.
+The changing standard of accountability can only be accounted for when information that it influences is assessed in relation to the information generated consistently over time.
+The model does this by assessing the yearly frequency of some of the standards-based variables to the overall frequency of the events-based variables.